 During the American Revolution, Capt.
 Jonathan Haraden captured dozens of British merchant ships at sea.
-Most people could only hear of the privateer’s bold exploits, but on June 4, 1780, thousands had a ringside seat for one of the most dramatic engagements of the war.
+Most people only heard of the privateer’s bold exploits, but on June 4, 1780, thousands had a ringside seat for one of the most dramatic engagements of the war.

 Haraden preyed on British fears of Yankee privateers, outmaneuvering larger foes and often capturing them through sheer nerve — without firing a shot.
 If he ordered his helmsman to steer for a vessel, his crew assumed they had their prize in the bag.

 Privateers were crucial to the American war effort.